alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 ## Introduction

 Welocme to Challenage 3.
 How did your application do with pod failures?
-Are ya still in business?
+Are you still in business?
 Now that you have tested for pod faults and have overcome with resiliency --it is time to kick it up to the next level.
-Godzilla is real and has destroyed an Avalability Zone in WestUS, your application is hosted in West-US and this couldn't happen at the worst time --SuperBowl Sunday and a Godzilla sighting!
+Winter storms are a possiblity on Superbowl Sunday and you need to prepare for an Azure datacenter going offline.
+Choose your prefered region and AKS cluster to simulate an Avalability Zone failure.

 ## Description